 ACCESSIBILITY TO THE NATIONAL PARK

 This park can be accessed easily from Kampala, Uganda’s capital city.
 The tarmac road from Kampala via Mbarara town-Bushenyi leads to the park center passing a mere 22 km from Mweya Peninsular, the main tourism hub.
 Approaching the Park from the south via Mbarara covers a distance of 420 km while the north through Fort Portal covers a total of 410 km.

-En-route to the famed park, visitors have the opportunity to enjoy short detours to Lake Mburo National Park, Kibale forest National park renowned for Chimpanzee tracking.
-The park can also be accessed from the south from Bwindi Impenetrable forest National Park.
-Air travel : Charter flights can be arranged to a choice of airstrips at Kasese, Mweya and Ishasha.
+En route to the famed park, visitors have the opportunity to enjoy short detours to Lake Mburo National Park, Kibale forest National Park renowned for Chimpanzee tracking.
+The park can also be accessed from the south of Bwindi Impenetrable Forest National Park.
+Air travel: Charter flights can be arranged to a choice of airstrips at Kasese, Mweya and Ishasha.

 The park has quite a good number of different lodges i.e. ranging from budget to luxury that provide good services to clients and these include Mweya safari lodge (luxury), Jacana Lodge, Ishasha wilderness camp, Katara Lodge (Luxury) and Simba safari camp, Ihamba safari lodge, Ishasha Ntungwe river lodge, Kingfisher lodge, Savannah resort hotel, Enganzi lodge, Bush lodge, Savannah Resort Hotel (Mid-range), Mweya Hostel (budget), Ishasha river camp, Tembo camp (Budget).